cayubweeums-repos/Simple-NIDS/README.md

 ## Known errors
 Can only run on eth interface.
 Cannot be changed unless altering multiple lines of code.
 Specifically, eth0 is the interface the IDS recognizes and sniffs on.

-Errors are thrown when ICMP packets do not contain a source port.

-Errors are thrown when the Queue does not have any items in it and the comparator tries to run